ilbic/devops-labs/blue-green/blue-green-README.md

 - Dockerfile linting with Hadolint
 - Link and Markdown validation (which was too aggressive so I turned it off)
 - Publishing + retreiving images to // from  GitHub Container Registry
-- Only ship what needs to ship - image is 92mb
+- Only ship what needs to ship - image is 92mb down from over 4gb

 At the moment the commits + work are being tracked in my private website repo as I've been shipping to prod.